-If there is no permanent incorporation of a portion of Section 4(f) property, and no adverse temporary occupancy of Section 4(f) property, and no proximity impacts to Section 4(f) property, then the SEO can reasonably conclude that there will be no use of a Section 4(f) property.
-Documentation of SEO's determination of no use of a Section 4(f) property must be maintained in the project files as the determination of compliance with the requirements of Section 4(f).
+If there is no permanent incorporation of a portion of Section 4(f) property, no adverse temporary occupancy of Section 4(f) property, and no proximity impacts to Section 4(f) property, then the SEO can reasonably conclude that there will be no use of a Section 4(f) property.
+Maintain documentation of SEO's determination of no use of a Section 4(f) property in the project files as evidence of compliance with the requirements of Section 4(f).

-8.5.2 Exceptions
+8.5.2.
+Exceptions

-There are several "exceptions to the requirement for Section 4(f) approval" listed at 23 CFR 774.13, and reproduced in full below.
+There are several "exceptions to the requirement for Section 4(f) approval" listed at 23 CFR 774.13.
+These are reproduced in full below.
 References to "Administration" in the below reproduction of 23 CFR 774.13 must be read as "DOT&PF" since Section 4(f) approval authority has been assigned by FHWA to DOT&PF.
-The NEPA Program Manager makes the final decision regarding application of an exception to a specific project or alternative, as described in Section 8.3, Section 4(f) Applicability.
+The NEPA Program Manager makes the final decision regarding application of an exception to a specific project or alternative (See Section 8.3).
 These exceptions include: